ktoso/rx-wiki/Transforming-Observables.md

 #### Apply a closure to each element of a sequence and emit each successive value
 [[images/rx-operators/scan.png]]

-The `scan( )` method returns a Observable that applies a closure of your choosing to the first item emitted by a source Observable, then feeds the result of that closure along with the second item emitted by the source Observable into the same closure, then feeds the result of that closure along with the third item into the same closure, and so on until all items have been emitted by the source Observable.
+The `scan( )` method returns an Observable that applies a closure of your choosing to the first item emitted by a source Observable, then feeds the result of that closure along with the second item emitted by the source Observable into the same closure, then feeds the result of that closure along with the third item into the same closure, and so on until all items have been emitted by the source Observable.
 It emits the result of each of these iterations as a sequence from the returned Observable.
 This sort of closure is sometimes called an “accumulator.”

-For example, the following code takes a Observable that emits a consecutive sequence of _n_ integers starting with 1 and converts it into a Observable that emits the first _n_ [triangular numbers](http://en.wikipedia.org/wiki/Triangular_number):
+For example, the following code takes an Observable that emits a consecutive sequence of _n_ integers starting with 1 and converts it into an Observable that emits the first _n_ [triangular numbers](http://en.wikipedia.org/wiki/Triangular_number):

 ```groovy
 numbers = Observable.toObservable([1, 2, 3, 4, 5]);